cygnus-xr1/hpAndro_CTF_walkthrough/challenges/asymetric_encryption/RSA.md

 b'hpandro{REDACTED}'
 ```

-### Extract the private key from the APK & use it to decrypt the flag
+### Extract the private key from the APK & Decrypt the flag with OpenSSL
 As it can be seen in the **onGetLogs** method of class **com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity**, the private key comes with the APK (private.der)
 ![img](https://github.com/cygnus-xr1/hpAndro_CTF_walkthrough/blob/main/challenges/asymetric_encryption/img/rsa_privatekeyfile.png?raw=true)